Jerome Schultz, Ph.D., Chair

 John Hosterman, Ph.D.

 John Hosterman holds a Ph.D. in Learning Disabilities from Northwestern University.
-He is the Director of the Office of Disability Services and Accessibility at Pearson VUE.
-His responsibilities include oversight of the department responsible for reviewing all disability-related accommodations requests for the GED Testing Service and many other Pearson VUE clients, as well as guidance regarding disability policy and accessibility.
-Prior to his work at Pearson, Hosterman was the Director of Accommodations Review for the Medical College Admissions Test (MCAT).
-He is the editor-in-chief and a primary author of the recent publication, Medical Students with Disabilities: Resources to Enhance Accessibility (Association of American Medical Colleges, 2010).
+Dr. Hosterman has been an advocate for children and adults with learning disabilities for nearly 30 years.
+Currently he is the Chief of Accessibility Services at Paradigm Testing.
+His responsibilities include oversight of the department responsible for reviewing all disability-related accommodations requests on behalf of test sponsors, as well as guidance regarding disability policy and test accessibility.
+For the past 10 years he has been involved with accessibility and accommodations on high-stakes tests; prior to this he was in private practice, working directly with children and adults with disabilities.
 Hosterman is a frequent presenter at national education and psychology conferences speaking on topics including disability accommodations on high stakes exams, disability law, and accessible testing.
-He is fluent in American Sign Language and is active in the deaf community.
+In addition to his expertise in the area of learning disabilities, he is fluent in American Sign Language and is active in the deaf community.

 Patricia Santistevan Matthews, Ed.D.